edcyc/exercise/README.md

 Other configurations are in the cloud-automation.sh.

-After the script is done, the elb_result.elb.dns_name shown in the last few messages is the dns of the ELB to load balance to Wordpress applications.
+After the script is done, the elb_result.elb.dns_name shown in the last few messages is the DNS (ELB use DNS rather than IP) of the ELB to load balance to Wordpress applications.
 It is also in the generated file elb_dns.